aehrc/smart-forms/documentation/docs/api/smart-forms-renderer/interfaces/TerminologyServerStoreType.md

 Properties can be accessed for fine-grain details.
 Methods are usually used internally, using them from an external source is not recommended.

-## Method

-setUrl - Set the terminology server URL

-## Method

-resetUrl - Reset the terminology server URL to the default

 ## Properties

 ### resetUrl()

 > **resetUrl**: () => `void`

+Reset the terminology server URL to the default

 #### Returns